cmpietro/PROJECT2-VisualizeMeCaptain/README.md

 PROJECT OUTLINE:  Visualize Gun Violence in FOUR views.

+To view this please use the python - m http.server to view the INDEX.HTML site and explore the data.

+FILES USED:
+ian.html
+ian2.html
+index.html (MAIN WEB PAGE)
+mj.html
+oc.html
+PROJECT-2-VISUALIZEME.xlsx
+readme.md
+rw.html

+STATIC:
+CONFIG:
+CSS:
+JS:

+OLD data contained within the ARCHIVED folder.

-1. FOUR Introductory statements - with instructions for use of application in at least ONE OF THEM
+1. FOUR Introductory statements -
-2. FOUR LAYERS - on an interactive map MORTALITY, MASS SHOOTINGS, CRIMES, GUN OWNERSHIP.
+2. FOUR MAIN MAP with an additional - on an interactive map GUN OWNERSHIP, Mass Shootings by state and Mass Shootings with Details, FBI Weapons offenses by state and Registered weapons by state.
-3. FOUR STATIC VIEWS:  GUN MANUFACTORING, HIGHLIGHTS FROM THE MAP, OTHER AND OTHER
+3. FOUR STATIC VIEWS:  Other web sites views.
-4. FOUR Live updates from News regarding gun violence.
-5. FOUR SUMMARIES:  Each participant will make a final statement
+4. FOUR SUMMARIES:  Each participant will make a final statement
+5. References used.

-TO VIEW PROJECT PLAN:  Please view the PROJECT on Github Additional documentation is located in the Excel known as PROJECT - 2 VISUALIZEME. visuals located in the sketches folder as well as the excel documentation STORY BOARD LOCATED HERE:  https://carolpietro919989.invisionapp.com/board/Visualize-Me---ck05b3sfo0c7d0stms423mw2r?v=ozc%2BIKkshSKk6%2BJ8GDUZuw%3D%3D&linkshare=urlcopied
+TO VIEW PROJECT PLAN:  Please view the PROJECT on Github Additional documentation is located in the Excel known as PROJECT - 2 VISUALIZEME.